In this article...

 Unfortunately, construction companies spend less on IT than any other industry.
-Given this trend, it’s unsurprising the AEC field is infamous for finishing projects over budget, after deadline, and out of scope.
+Given this trend, it’s unsurprising the Architecture, Engineering, and Construction (AEC) field is infamous for finishing projects over budget, after deadline, and out of scope.
 Many firms continually struggle to both manage project data and use it to their advantage — yet construction software was created to overcome these specific hurdles, as well as allay the undesirable outcomes above.

 Managing an AEC operation presents many unique challenges.
 Without the automated processes, streamlined workflows, and analytics that construction software offers, these challenges are exacerbated.

 Do the following issues sound familiar?

 You owe it to yourself and your business to find a solution that doesn’t drive up costs and complicate relationships with customers and employees.
 You need modern construction software.

 But with so many construction software categories and options available, choosing the best solution for your business can be an overwhelming process — especially since vendors constantly update and advance their offerings.
 It’s even possible that you’ve been down this road before, but your first system isn’t cutting it anymore.
 Don’t worry.
 This guide will teach you how to compare systems like an expert and find the best construction software for your business.